 - Up to 40 lbs of force without stalling, which is plenty powerful to work on all major muscle areas.

-Another notable feature is that the Elite model and Pro model both feature an OLED screen that displays a force meter.
+Another notable feature is that the Elite and Pro models feature an OLED screen that displays a force meter.
 It can sync in tandem with the app to ensure you are getting the right amount of pressure.

 The Theragun Prime is an interesting option for those that are on a tight budget.